Rugby World Cup Draw Still Set For November Despite Fixture Uncertainty

 In this case, Ireland would drop out of the top four and as a result, would face either South Africa, New Zealand or Wales in the pool stages of the 2023 World Cup.

-World Rugby’s methodology for determining the seedings should be confirmed once the schedule of the end of year internationals are confirmed.
+World Rugby’s methodology for determining the seedings should be confirmed once the schedule of the end of year internationals are set in stone.